awsdocs/aws-cdk-guide/v1/bootstrapping.md

 All properties accept the special placeholders `${Qualifier}`, `${AWS::Partition}`, `${AWS::AccountId}`, and `${AWS::Region}`\.
 These placeholders are replaced with the values of the `qualifier` parameter and with the values of the AWS partition, account ID, and region for the stack's environment, respectively\.

-The following example shows all the available properties for `DefaultStackSynthesizer` along with their default values, as if you were instantiating the synthesizer\.
+The following example shows the most commonly\-used properties for `DefaultStackSynthesizer` along with their default values, as if you were instantiating the synthesizer\.
+For a complete list, see [DefaultStackSynthesizerProps](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_core.DefaultStackSynthesizerProps.html#properties)\.

 ------
 #### [ TypeScript ]